TeachMe-Project/.github/profile/README.md

 Room for improvement:
 - Enhance the number of participants that can attend an online class
 - Track student activity categorized by each application
+- Machine learning model to detect participant behavior
+- Use of a realtime database to track client's applications

 ## Development